Getting started in HTML 5 Canvas

 The fillRect method shows a rectangle filled with the current color, and for parameters: x, y, width, height.

-Demonstration (Firefox, Chrome, Internet Explorer 9):
+Demonstration (Firefox, Chrome, Edge, Safari, Opera):

-List of graphics functions
+List of graphics functions of the Canvas API

-- Canvas 2D Context.
+- Canvas Element.
 W3C spec.